Xceptance/xlt-documentation/content/en/xtc/monitoring/440-scenario-setup.md

 ## Adding a New Scenario

 To add a new monitoring scenario to your project, just click the `+` button at the top of the scenarios list.
-You will be asked to enter a name and description and, most importantly, the name (including class path) of the Java class in your repository that contains this scenario as a JUnit test case.
+You will be asked to enter a **Name** (which must be unique across all scenarios in this project) and **Description** and, most importantly, the **Java Class** (including class path) in your repository that contains this scenario as a JUnit test case.

 {{< image src="xtc/monitoring_newScenario.png" >}}
 Creating a new monitoring scenario.